How Do Instagram Hashtags Work? – All You Need to Know

 They are those related to your buyer persona or ideal client, that you know they usually use and look for.
 If your buyer persona is an #entrepreneur, you already have one that could help you.

 As you can imagine, they are the most used on Instagram.
-His position on the list changes according to trends in the social network and temporality.
+His position on the list changes with social network trends and over time.

 Here are some of the most popular hashtags so far: